NCAlgebra/NC/DOCUMENTATION/NCPoly/NCPoly.md

 #### NCPolyFullReduce {#NCPolyFullReduce}

-`NCPolyFullReduce[f,g]` applies NCPolyReduce successively until the remainder does not change.
+`NCPolyFullReduce[g]` applies NCPolyReduce successively to the list of polynomials `g` until the remainder does not change.

 See also:
 [NCPolyReduce](#NCPolyReduce),